jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.2.3 (2023/01/16) =
+* Add: Module to train your own AI model (visit the Settings > Fine Tuning).
+My user interface makes it look easy, but creating datasets and training models is not easy.
+Let's go through this together and I'll enhance AI Engine to make it easier.
+* Update: Possible to add new lines in the requests to the chatbot.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.2.2 (2023/01/13) =
 * Add: Shortcode that creates an images generator bot.
 * Fix: Bots are now responsive.
 * Add: Button and placeholder of the bots can be translated.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.2.1 (2023/01/12) =
 * Add: Images Generator!
 After getting your feedback, I will implement this Image Generator in a modal in the Post Editor.